Here are answers to some common questions.

 Please see below for payment options.

 Testimonials are really important for me as an independent editor.
-Your taking the time to submit one is very appreciated!
+Your taking the time to submit a testimonial is very appreciated!

 What is your rate?
 How much will this cost?

-My clients have told me that I exceeded their expectations and many have come back as repeat clients.
+My clients said that I exceeded their expectations.
+Many have come back as repeat clients.

-- My base rate is EUR40 per hour.
+- My base rate is EUR45 per hour.

-- I can quote a rate per 1,000 words, but I need to first see your draft.
+- For a rate per 1,000 words, please send me your draft.

-- The minimum charge for a project is EUR40.
+- The minimum charge for a project is EUR45.

-- Reviewing references will be charged by the hour.
+- Reviewing and fixing references is charged by the hour.

 My speed depends on your document and what you want me to do.
 So the quotation and final price will depend on your project.

-My rate is based on industry standards suggested by the Editorial Freelancers Association (EFA) and the Chartered Institute for Editing and Proofreading (UK).
+My rate aligns with industry standards suggested by the Editorial Freelancers Association (EFA) and the Chartered Institute for Editing and Proofreading (UK).

 How do I make payment?